ssmiller25/jamstackapp/tutorial/2-static.md

 civo k3s list  #Ensure no error is reported back
 ```

 As we are using Hugo, let's set that up in our Gitpod environment.
-Your Gitpod environment has access to LinuxBrew, which is the easiest way to install such thing.

-Create a `.gitpod.Dockerfile`, and add the following
+Your Gitpod environment has access to Homebrew, so we will use that.
+Although there are several ways to install in a Gitpod environment, I prefer to embed software that will be used regularly into a custom Docker image for my environment.
+Create a `.gitpod.Dockerfile`, and add the following:

 ```text
 FROM quay.io/ssmiller25/gitpod-k8s:latest